Eva Mosler-Teichmann

 Sharyn Munro

 This December was my first visit back to Bermagui and the south coast since last summer’s bushfires.
 My mid-north coast had suffered too, I knew the strain of daily fire alerts, evacuations, smoke instead of air, skies that were only shades of brown, and the sound of sirens and helicopters.
-But down here it seemed even more dramatic, with more villages severely impacted—nobody could ever forget those Mallacoota beach images—and the drive down the highway showed how … Read more »
+But down here it seemed even more dramatic, with more villages severely impacted—nobody could ever forget those Mallacoota beach images—and the drive down the highway showed … Read more »

 Mary Williams: paying it forward